-Adding to this, the developers behind Paint.NET have worked hard to make sure the editing software is blazing fast for users.
-This not only speeds up editing time, but it also prevents a lot of frustration.
+Additionally, the developers behind Paint.NET have worked hard to ensure the editing software is blazing fast for users.
+This not only speeds up editing time but also prevents a lot of frustration.
 And when it comes to performance, don’t worry about a thing.
 Paint.NET automatically updates and always comes with new features, improvements, and bug fixes.

 Notable Paint.NET Features Include: